Skip to content

 Jonathan Ferrey | Getty Images

-NASCAR made history on an international level Tuesday, announcing that the Cup Series will race in Mexico City next year.
-The news marks the first time since 1958 that NASCAR's top division will hold a points-paying race in another country.
+NASCAR will make history on an international level this week with the Cup Series racing in Mexico City.
+It will mark the first time since 1958 that NASCAR's top division will hold a points-paying race in another country.
 NASCAR and Mexico have had multiple connections through the years -- including this dual-flagged entry from 2005 for Mexico City native Adrián Fernández.
 Here's a look at the history, with the drivers, tracks and events that have shaped that relationship.

 2 of 17